 (please excuse my chewing, I’m eating one of these as I type… and it’s sooo good.)

-Why is it a (not) Philly Cheesesteak?
+Why are they (not) Philly Cheesesteak Sandwiches?
 Well, because it’s really just a Philly Cheesesteak-esque sandwich made with slow cooked beef rather than thinly sliced steak.
 Different technique, but insanely delicious all the same.

 This is by far one of the fastest and easiest recipes that I made with the Multi-Purposed Shredded Beef.
 All it takes is a quick re-heat of the beef, a super fast saute of the onions and bell peppers, and then a quick melt of the cheese in the oven and you’ll be in cheesesteak heaven!
 Now I definitely need to restock my freezer with shredded beef.